jakenvac/Goid/docs/goflake.md

 ```go
 func (u *UUID) ToString() string
 ```
-ToString converts the desired guid into a string
+ToString converts the UUID into its string representation